 For answers to commonly asked questions about Dismissal, please visit the Dismissal FAQs page.

 Appealing Academic Dismissal

 Student facing Academic Dismissal and who meet eligibility requirements may consider appealing the dismissal decision.
-At the end of each major semester, Undergraduate Academic Services will make the dismissal appeal form (along with associated deadlines) available for download here; students may also or pick up a copy in Undergraduate Academic Services (Lightsey Center 101).
+At the end of each major semester, Undergraduate Academic Services will make the dismissal appeal form (along with associated deadlines) available for download on this web page; students may also pick up a copy in Undergraduate Academic Services (Lightsey Center 101).